 Grasford Smith concentrates his practice on complex commercial litigation, intellectual property litigation, cybersecurity and transactional matters.
 He has represented a diverse clientele, including Fortune 500 companies, government agencies, athletic leagues, technology companies, and a United States Congressman, in addition to a variety of small and medium-sized businesses.
 Grasford approaches dispute resolution as an opportunity to further his clients’ business goals.
-He develops comprehensive yet practical legal solutions by first understanding his clients’ businesses as opposed to focusing solely on specific legal needs.
+He develops comprehensive yet practical legal solutions by first understanding his clients’ business needs.

 Grasford gained extensive dispute resolution experience at prestigious international law firms in New York and Washington, D.C.
 He handles local and national disputed matters concerning corporate governance, government enforcement actions, non-compete and confidentiality agreements, trade secrets, real estate matters, construction defects, franchises, products liability, intellectual property, eminent domain, and disciplinary/admission matters before the Florida Bar.
 Grasford also lectures at a local university on business law.